 The Bar Stock Exchange, which is also known as TBSE is one of its kind first stock market-based pub chain where you decide the price of the booze starting at MRP prices.
 The prices keep changing in real time based on the real-time demand which gives a similar experience to trading stock in the stock market.
-The prices are been displayed on the LCDs and for more convincing of the customers they also have an application which available for both iOS and Android.
+The prices are been displayed on the LCDs, and for more convincing of the customers, they also have an application available for both iOS and Android.

-Coming to the quality of alcohol and food served, you might have hardly seen places which have good drinks and food as well.
-But you can clearly expect this from Bar Stock Exchange they have some of the best dishes in town with their in-house chief making some magic with the preparation and food.
+Coming to the quality of alcohol and food served, you might have hardly seen places that have good drinks and food as well.
+But you can clearly expect this from Bar Stock Exchange.
+They have some of the best dishes in town, with their in-house chef making some magic with the preparation and food.
 Every outlet of The Bar Stock Exchange is based on a theme,

-The Bar Stock Exchange Balewadi outlet is completely based on the gangster theme with walls and ceiling flashing out quotes and pictures.
-There is also a wall which has hammers and stuff which belong to the world of gangsters.
+The Bar Stock Exchange Balewadi outlet is completely based on the gangster theme, with walls and ceiling flashing out quotes and pictures.
+There is also a wall that has hammers and stuff which belong to the world of gangsters.

-TBSE, Balewadi has two bar sections with indoor and outdoor seating and two floors of indoor seating.
-Both the floors have an independent bar section which makes it easy to grab drinks faster.
+TBSE, Balewadi, has two bar sections with indoor and outdoor seating and two floors of indoor seating.
+Both floors have an independent bar section which makes it easy to grab drinks faster.
 The place serves everything right from North Indian, Mexican, Burger, Finger Food, Italian, Continental and Chinese.
-Based on the food being served you could probably order anything from the menu and get the best taste and preparation of a particular dish is ordered.
+Based on the food being served, you could probably order anything from the menu and get the best taste and preparation of a particular dish is ordered.

 What was served?

-Crispy Corn with Birds Eye Chili: Crispy friend corns tossed in a spicy chilly and spices with a squeeze of lemon builds up a good Chakana.
+Crispy Corn with Birds Eye Chili: Crispy friend corn tossed in spicy chilli and spices with a squeeze of lemon builds up a good Chakana.
 The overall spice, flavours, crisp of corn and taste makes it a good starter which is highly recommended and should not be missed on.

-Calamari Techa: Seafood lovers should definitely try this, well fried crispy calamari tossed in techa and also served with spicy techa.
+Calamari Techa: Seafood lovers should definitely try this well-fried crispy calamari tossed in techa and also served with spicy techa.
 The dish served is flavourful, a little to the spicy side.
-If you like to have spicy seafood than this is something you should order.
+If you like to have spicy seafood then this is something you should order.

 Butter Podi Idli: This is not just Idli but a dish made out of idli as a base with butter and podi which is spice powder.
 The combination of everything makes out a good dish.

 Mazedar Maggi: Crispy Maggi noodles with lime sauce and Thai red chilli.
-The taste of Mazedar Maggi was good had a different taste which you would probably not find anywhere around.
+The taste of Mazedar Maggi was good and had a different taste that you would probably not find anywhere around.